-What Are Veneers and Why People Choose Them
+What Are Veneers and Why Do People Get Them?

 Porcelain vs Composite Veneers

-- Composite: Made from resin material applied directly to your teeth in a single visit.
-These are more affordable and easier to repair if chipped.
-They last about 3–5 years and are best for minor cosmetic changes.
-However, they are more prone to staining and may lose their luster sooner than porcelain.
+Composite veneers are made from resin material applied directly to your teeth, often in a single visit.
+They are more affordable and easier to repair if chipped, but they are also more likely to stain and generally last 3 to 5 years.

 How Much Enamel Is Actually Removed?

-Not as much as you might think — typically just about 0.3 to 0.5 millimeters.
-It’s a very thin layer, just enough to help the veneer fit snugly and look natural.
-For people with healthy teeth, it’s a safe and low-risk step in the process.
+Not as much as many people think.
+Typically, only about 0.3 to 0.5 millimeters of enamel is removed.
+It is a very thin layer, just enough to help the veneer fit snugly and look natural.
+For people with healthy teeth, this is generally a safe and low-risk step in the process.

 The “Peg Teeth” Confusion Explained